-Ladies and Gents have you met someone that inspires you just like I have, to be in a God created marriage to be a powerful institution.
+Ladies and Gents have you met someone that inspires you just like I have, to be in a God created marriage and become a powerful institution.

-The kind of union where each individuals know and respect their roles but also nurture and add to the power already within you.
+The kind of union where each individuals know and respect their roles but also nurture and add to the power already within yourself.

 I wanted to remind you that you don’t have to be a celeb in order to be a power couple.